Botmasher/pixar-in-a-box/art-of-storytelling/story-journal.md

 - fears clocks, own past, mean people getting the upper hand
 - emotion most often felt is a combination of joy + disgust
 - if trapped in an elevator, assessing, problem solving and snarky comments would ensue

+## Activity 2.2: Wants vs Needs
+Part A: wants and needs of your favorite characters
+1. wants: to be popular, liked, funny and a star, needs: to fit in and mature
+2. wants: to explore, needs: to care for people
+3. wants: to control people, ? needs: some amount of validation, some sense of accomplishment

+Part B: your wants and needs
+- I'll have to come back to this but here's a first sketch...
+- wants: uncover and explore adventurous problems, needs: companionship and support, to eat

+Part C: wants and needs of a character you're developing
+- I'll also have to revisit this but I'll throw a couple out
+- what they want the most: to make the world realize it needs to save precious data from falling into decay
+- what they want to become: a top name recognized in their field
+- what do they need to succeed: help from other people (all oblivious to what's going on)